The Best Classic New Orleans Restaurants

 Cafe Du Monde

-Whether you need a mid-afternoon pick-me-up or a post-bar snack at 3am, Cafe Du Monde is always open.
+Whether you need a mid-afternoon pick-me-up or a post-bar snack at 3am, Cafe Du Monde will be open.
 This place has been serving coffee and beignets in the same location on Jackson Square since 1862.
-It’s about as vintage New Orleans as you can get, and while it’s one of the most touristy spots in the city, the coffee and beignets - which are available 24/7, everyday except Christmas - are worth showing up in the background of people’s vacation photos.
+It’s about as vintage New Orleans as you can get, and while it’s one of the most touristy spots in the city, the coffee and beignets—which are available 24/7, every day except Christmas—are worth showing up in the background of people’s vacation photos.

 photo credit: Erwin Kuhn